Lake County Courthouse, Waukegan | By Nyttend [Public domain], from Wikimedia Commons

 After his death, two of the three medical evaluators indicated they believed it was possible.

 The village, however, said more evidence was required because, the village claimed, two of the three doctors – both oncologists – did not “identity any aspect of … Hauber’s particular service as a firefighter that appeared to actually cause or contribute to his colon cancer.”

 The pension board approved Hauber’s pension request, prompting the village to ask the courts to review the decision to award the enhanced benefit, which they estimated would “conservatively” add at least $1.7 million to the total lifetime payout to Hauber’s wife.

 Under a line-of-duty pension, Hauber’s widow would receive 100 percent of her late husband’s salary as an annuity, rather than the usual 75 percent under a non-line-of-duty pension.

-The village is represented in the matter by attorneys Gregory R. James Jr., William H. Nichols and Chad R. DeGroot, of the firm of Laner Muchin Ltd., of Chicago.
+The village has been represented in the matter by attorneys with the firm of Laner Muchin Ltd., of Chicago.